 No one along the supply chain was exploited for its creation

 Being food secure is the ability to find and afford nutritious, safe, and culturally appropriate food.
 Food security and good nutrition are essential for everyone.
 In the United States, 1 in 8 people struggle with hunger.
-This video from Feeding America describes the cycle of food insecurity and health, and how each of us can be part of the solution.
+Watch the video (to the right) from Feeding America, it describes the cycle of food insecurity and health, and how each of us can be part of the solution.

 Think of a food system as the steps it takes for the food we eat to get from the farm to our kitchens and onto our dinner plates.
 A food system within 50-100 miles from your home is known as a local food system.
 Why does it matter where our food comes from?